dhodges47/react-native-zebra-bt-printer/README.md

 This package is not as feature rich but works for our purposes.
 Additional features could be added if necessary.
 There is no npm package.

+NOTE: THis is for Android.
+The IOS side is untested and may not work.

 ## Usage

 # AtechBluetoothModule